soumilkanwal80/SWE/README.md

-The aim of the project was to build a video mining software, which should be able to identify given person in the input image or video, while adhering to best coding standards and practice.
+The aim of this project was to build a video mining software, which should be able to identify given person in the input image or video, while adhering to best coding standards and practice.
 This project was done as a part of the course CS305: Software Engineering.
 For more information please refer to SRS.docx

 The group members are:
 (i) Abhinav Khanna